-The company (company registration no. 201924150R) is a limited liability company which is incorporated in the Republic of Singapore with the registered office at 33A Chander Road Singapore 219539 and the principal place of business at 135 Cecil Street, #14-01 MYP Plaza, Singapore 069536.
+The company (company registration no. 202024150R) is a limited liability company which is incorporated in the Republic of Singapore with the registered office at 33A Chander Road Singapore 219539 and the principal place of business at 135 Cecil Street, #14-01 MYP Plaza, Singapore 069536.

-The principal activities of the company are those of general contractors which include building construction, including major upgrading works.
+The principal activities of the company are those of infrastructure engineering design and consultancy services.